David Brown (1734–1804)

-David Brown (24 June 1734 - 13 May 1804) was a Scottish-Danish merchant and shipowner.
-His trading house, established in a partnership with his brotherJohn Brown (1723–1808) was active in overseas trade.
+David Brown (24 June 1734 – 13 May 1804) was a Scottish-Danish merchant and shipowner.
+His trading house, established in a partnership with his brother John Brown (1723–1808) was active in overseas trade.
 He served as Lord Governor of Tranquebar in Danish India from February 1774 to January 1779.

-Biography
+Early life

+Brown was born in Dalkeith, Scotland, the son of William Brown and Margeret Brown.
+He came to Denmark in 1757 and was first employed as a clerk at the Nicolai Fenwich trading house in Helsingør.
+In 1750 he came to Copenhagen.